aaronsky/buildkite-swift/Sources/Buildkite/Buildkite.docc/Articles/Authorization.md

 # Authorization

+Authorizing with Buildkite APIs.

+## Overview

 Buildkite supports resources across several different APIs with a variety of versions and authorization interfaces. ``BuildkiteClient`` has built-in support to interoperate between the different APIs from a single client.

-## Overview

 The most basic means of authorizing with a single service in Buildkite is by the declaration of a fixed token string.
 The client instance will store a copy of this string in memory and use it with all subsequent requests.